Help! My baby is refusing their bottle...

 A baby with a bottle aversion may do the following:

-- Skipping feedings with no signs of distress
+- Skip feeds with no signs of distress

-- Becoming tense, crying or screaming when about to be fed (either being shown a bottle, placed in a feeding position)
+- Becomes tense, cries or screams when about to be fed

-- Only taking a small volume of milk before crying or refusing any more
+- Only takes a small volume of milk before crying or refusing any more

 - Clamping their mouth shut, turning their head away avoiding eye contact while trying to bottle-feed